 Whether your remote workforce is made up of actual employees or independent contractors that you outsource to, managing that workforce effectively is critical.
 Managers need to ensure productivity while also maintaining a positive culture for all workers.

-Some data suggests that employee turnover can be higher when organizations don't have their workers on site.
-Problems such as technology issues and lack of communication can strain the manager-worker relationship in a remote workforce situation.
+There is some data suggesting that employee turnover can be higher when organizations don't have their workers on site.
+Often this can be tied to problems with technology issues and lack of communication, all of which can strain the manager-worker relationship in a remote workforce situation.

 Consequently, managers need to focus on specific tactics and best practices when working with remote employees.